October 21st, 2020

 • Always keep track of local regulations and laws regarding the purpose you’re working on

-• Always be transparent about how you collect, process, and store your data.
+• Always be transparent about collecting, processing, and storing your data.

 • Make sure that the subject has given consent - also when recording conversations.